taylormck/resume/resume.typ

   institution: "AXA Life",
   location: "Tokyo, Japan",
 )[
-  - Designed the architecture for a multitude of applications and tools as requested by teams throughout the company.
-In addition to the architecture, I created the initial prototypes for most of these projects.
-  - Developed tool to send customers automated updates on their claims via SMS.
-  - Developed internal URL shortening service to create URLs that fit in an SMS message.
-  - Developed an internal API authentication tool that allowed teams to secure any APIs we created in a one-size-fits-all manner.
-  - Created a web portal for employees to manage sales representative contracts, as well as project the expected payment for contracted sales reps out to six months.
+  - Designed system architecture and built initial prototypes for numerous products and internal applications, navigating internal bureaucracy and establishing scalable patterns adopted company-wide.
+  - Developed an automated SMS notification system for customer claim updates, improving customer communication transparency and reducing inbound inquiry calls.
+  - Engineered an internal URL shortener to generate concise links for SMS campaigns, increasing click-through rates by ensuring message clarity.
+  - Created a universal API authentication gateway, providing a standardized, secure method for all internal teams to protect their services, cutting down initial API development time.
-  - Led the JavaScript Community of Practices.
-Hosted weekly meetups for developers to discuss the latest changes in JavaScript, new tools, and company-wide best practices.
-  - Held training sessions on topics related to front-end development, including Next.js, internationalization, accessibility, and Redux.
+  - Led the JavaScript Community of Practices: hosted weekly meetups an conducted training sessions for developers sessions on Next.js, internationalization, accessibility, and Redux, upskilling a team of 30+ developers.
 ]

 #entry(